Pillog

 Challenges

-1. Deliver a solution to a challenging healthcare problem
+1. Deliver a feasible solution in a healthcare setting

 Success Metrics